-Proposal Preferred approach Summary of costs and benefits Ensure compliance with the requirements to use the THDS Amend the Air Border Order to implement option 3b Costs Seeking the highest penalties under COVID-19 Response Act by categorising non-compliance as high risk will purposely impose costs onto non- compliant individuals.
+non-compliance as high risk will purposely impose costs onto non- compliant individuals.
+There will be one off costs for trainin Proposal Preferred approach Summary of costs and benefits enforcement officers.
+Benefits It is intended that seeking the highes penalty levels will provide a more appropriate deterrent to non-complia and send a clear signal that non- compliance of the THDS requirement will not be tolerated.
+Ensuring all travellers use the THDS before travelling to New Zealand will to mitigate the risk of community transmission in New Zealand, miniment the social, economic, cultural, and put the requirements to use Order to implement Seeking the highest penalties under COVID-19 Response Act by categorising non-compliance as high risk will purposely impose costs onto non- compliant individuals.
 There will be one off costs for training and the provision of guidance to enforcement officers.
 Benefits It is intended that seeking the highest penalty levels will provide a more appropriate deterrent to non-compliance and send a clear signal that non- compliance of the THDS requirements will not be tolerated.
-Ensuring all travellers use the THDS before travelling to New Zealand will help to mitigate the risk of community to mitigate the risk of community transmission in New Zealand, minimising the social, economic, cultural, and public health impacts of a COVID-19 outbreak.
+Ensuring all travellers use the THDS before travelling to New Zealand will help